Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Experiments

 \section{Experiments}

-Within this section, we present empirical evidence to substantiate the effectiveness of our Zero-shot Inversion Process (ZIP) in conducting semantic latent editing across diverse attributes and datasets. \Secref{sec_versatility} delves into the outcomes achieved across various datasets.
-Additionally, the subsequent section, \Secref{sec_indomain}, features comparative experiments that underscore ZIP's superior capabilities in semantic editing.
-This is observed across both in-domain and out-of-domain attributes.

-\paragraph{Baselines.} To facilitate comparison, we implement the ILVR~\citep{choi2021ilvr} and Asyrp~\citep{kwon2022diffusion}, as benchmarks against ZIP.
-ILVR operates as an image-guided approach to semantic synthesis.
-In the forthcoming experiments, ILVR's parameters include a low-pass filter scale of $N=64$ and a time step of $t=100$.
-Asyrp, on the other hand, ascertains that diffusion models inherently possess a semantic latent space, rendering it a state-of-the-art text-guided approach.
-For our Asyrp implementation, we adhere to the default parameters stipulated in the official codebase.

-\paragraph{Implement Details.} All methods, including ZIP, are subjected to training on the CelebA-HQ~\citep{karras2018progressive}, LSUN-church, and LSUN-bedroom datasets~\citep{yu2015lsun}.
-In the case of ZIP, the Edit Generator draws upon DDPM++~\citep{song2020score}, and the employed model is sourced from the official pre-trained checkpoint, thus bypassing any training specific to our experiments.
-Our Visual Generator is realized through Unidiffuser~\citep{bao2023one}, while the Text Encoder is represented by the CLIP model~\citep{radford2021learning}, both using the official checkpoints.
-Of note, only the last five layers of the Attribute Encoder are subject to training within the ZIP framework.
-Further details can be explored in the supplementary materials provided.

-\paragraph{Evaluation.} To assess the proficiency of image generation and editing, prior research has introduced numerous evaluation metrics.
-In this study, we opt to employ the Inception Score (ISC)~\citep{salimans2016improved} and the Fréchet Inception Distance (FID)~\citep{szegedy2016rethinking} as indicators of the image generation quality.
-Furthermore, the CLIP Score~\citep{radford2021learning} is leveraged to gauge the alignment between edited images and their intended semantic targets.
+\textbf{Evaluation.} Various metrics have been introduced in prior research to evaluate the effectiveness of image generation and editing.
+In this study, we employ the Inception Score (ISC)~\cite{salimans2016improved} and the Fréchet Inception Distance (FID)~\cite{szegedy2016rethinking} as indicators of the image generation quality.
+Furthermore, we leverage the CLIP Score~\cite{radford2021learning} to assess the alignment between edited images and their intended semantic targets.